Coffee & bagels, a picture perfect lighthouse & a secret beach

 As I mentioned at the end of my previous Kauai post, In a land called Hanalei, if you are at all uncomfortable with heights, this will be challenging!That would be me!🙋 Put a tarantula on my hand, a snake round my neck, or a torch on my head and send me underground and I’m fine.
 I also love flying.. but I am not good with heights – especially cliff tops, or huge expanses.

-That being said, in my opinion, seeing Kauai from the air is a must do in order to fully appreciate the island – just find the most comfortable way for you – whether by plane or helicopter.
+That said, in my opinion, seeing Kauai from the air is a must do in order to fully appreciate this beautiful island.

 I’m glad to say I lived to tell the tale of the helicopter with no doors!
 And here it is…